Why Use PowerPoint Shapes?

 - Go to the Insert Tab

 - Draw a Line or Shape On the Shapes drop-down, you will see a variety of lines and shapes that you can insert into your slide.

-You will also notice that with a shape selected, you can tweak some aspects like the thickness from the options on the Format tab.
+- Modify a Line or Shape You will also notice that you can tweak some aspects like the thickness from the options on the Format tab with a shape selected.